-Pursuant to CFR §257.83(b)(2)(v), "the approximate volume of the impounded water and CCR at the time of the inspection" is reported.
+Pursuant to CFR $\S257.83(b)(2)(v)$, "the approximate volume of the impounded water and CCR at the time of the inspection" is reported.

-As stated previously, no impounded water was observed within the Impoundment.
+No significant impounded water was observed within the Impoundment.

 The select boring locations showed an approximate average CCR thickness of 15 feet.
 A map of the Station, provided by RP&L, showed an assumed CCR thickness over the Impoundment of 18 feet.
 Using an 18-foot thickness, the approximate volume of the CCR in the Impoundment at the time of the inspection was 395,700 cubic yards.